luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 4. Word

 We have chosen these editors as they are widely available and very commonly used by students.
-Each editor is installed with default settings and are running on Windows 11.
+Each editor is installed with default settings and the experiment was ran on Windows 11.

 ### Tooling
 EnergiBridge will be used to measure the energy consumption of the computer during the experiment.
 In addition, we will use Autohotkey scripts to simulate launch and close the editors as well as to simulate keystrokes.